LFITaskForce/BerkeleyMeeting/docs/index.md

 ## Rationale

-The goal of this meeting is to gather users of Likelihood-Free Inference methods in the physical sciences to share latest techniques, use cases and applications across different fields, and discuss open challenges.
+The aim of this meeting is to gather researchers from across the Bay Area interested in Likelihood-Free Inference and Density Estimation for the Physical Sciences.
+This small-scale meeting will provide a forum to exchange problems, ideas, and techniques while leaving plenty of time for discussion and collaboration/hacking.
+Among the topics we would like to cover are techniques for likelihood-free and simulation-based inference, active learning/sampling, density estimation, uncertainty quantification and any applications of these techniques to problems in the physical sciences.

+Registration is free but we ask you to **register before Wednesday, November 27th** at [this link](registration.html).

 ## Important dates

 - *November 18th, 2019*  : Opening registration
 - *November 27th, 2019*  : Closing registration
-- *December 2nd, 2019*  : Meeting date
+- *December 2nd, 2019*  : Meeting starts at 9am at BIDS

 ## Organizing Committee